Boulevard // 2021

 December 2020–March 2021

-For businesses on the Boulevard platform, checkout was restrictive, clunky, and generally disjointed.
 This resulted in front desk staff doing a lot of manual work to get through checkout.
 From verbally asking clients about gratuity (often awkward), to manually entering payment information (time consuming and not always secure), it was clear that there were opportunities to improve the overall experience for everyone involved.

 The process